 Justin was FINALLY discharged from the Army!
-July 25, 2014 was his last day.
+July 25, 2014, was his last day.
 There were definitely a lot of mixed emotions that day.
 Joy, anger, fear, sadness, anxiety, relief.
 Much of the decision for him getting out was made because of my health status.
 There's definitely benefits and drawbacks to being in a military family.
-I always felt like I got a two for one deal when Justin and I got married.
-I, of course, got to marry my best friend, but I also feel like I married the army as well.
-Waking up to the sound of artillery booming and my windows rattling at 7am wasn't always my idea of a pleasant wake up call.
+Waking up to the sound of artillery booming and my windows rattling at 7am wasn't always my idea of a pleasant wake-up call.
 Hearing the phone ring on his day off, calling for Justin to be on post in an hour for formation in uniform.
-So many new things you, as a military spouse, have to get use to.
+So many new things you, as a military spouse, have to get used to.

 |Stephanie and me taking selfies!|

 I was so blessed to be able to have flown to Minnesota at the end of August to catch my little sister, Stephanie's, 13th birthday!
 I planned on stay just a week and a half; however, I ended up being in MN for just under a month as I get too sick to fly back to North Carolina without having a tune up first.
 I was admitted to the U of MN with extremely low PFTs and O2 levels.
 My weight was also very low.
 I was running high fevers and very dehydrated.
 I spend about a week and a half to two weeks in the hospital up there before leaving to come back home.